AliTopal89/practicego/README.md

 The directive must immediately precede a line containing the declaration of a single variable.
 Only blank lines and ‘//’ line comments are permitted between the directive and the declaration.

+`ApprovalTests` allows for easy testing of larger objects, strings and anything else that can be saved to a file (images, sounds, csv, etc...)

+`VerifyString` stores the passed string into the received file and confirms that it matches the approved local file.
+On failure, it will launch a reporter.

+Package reporters provides types to report comparison results.
+Reporters launch programs on failure to help you understand, fix and approve results.

 #### Troubleshooting
 - ` go mod init` - initialize go module in your project
 - `gopls -rpc.trace -v check ~/file_name.go`